 What Affects the Cost of Bartending?

 The cost of hiring a bartender for your event will vary depending on a number of factors.
 Here's a look at some of the most common cost factors:

 Number of guests

 The more guests at an event, the more bartenders will be needed to efficiently provide beverages.
 EMP Bartending typically staffs one bartender for every 50–75 party guests.
 More complex drink menus will also affect costs.
-More bartenders may be needed to adequately serve crowds when they’re making cocktails that require more time per drink to assemble than pouring wine or mixing a basic drink.
+More professional bartenders may be needed to adequately serve crowds when they’re making mixed drinks that require more time per drink to assemble than pouring wine or mixing a basic drink.